iterative/dvc.org/content/docs/command-reference/params/index.md

 to define [stage](/doc/command-reference/run) dependencies more granularly: changes to other parts of the params file will not affect the stage.
-Parameter dependencies also prevent situations where several stages share a regular dependency (e.g. a config file), and any change in it invalidates all these stages, causing unnecessary re-executions upon `dvc repro`.
+Parameter dependencies also prevent situations where several stages share a regular dependency (e.g. a config file), and any change in it invalidates all of them (see `dvc status`), causing unnecessary re-executions upon `dvc repro`.

 The default **parameters file** name is `params.yaml`, but any other YAML 1.2, JSON, TOML, or [Python](#examples-python-parameters-file) files can be used